Welcome, Aquarius, to the page for your 2023-24 Astrology Studio reading by Eric Francis.

-Below are links to your 2021 and 2020 readings so you can review it while Eric is working on the Aquarius Astrology Studio 2022, plus your extended sign description.
+Below are links to your 2022, 2021, and 2020 readings, and your extended sign description, for your review while Eric is working on the Aquarius Astrology Studio 2023.

 The report, which is also valid for Aquarius rising and Moon, comprises a 79-minute audio recording.

 Thank you for your business.
 Please let us know what you think of this reading, if you have a moment, by writing to firstname.lastname@example.org.